-Before just cause suspicion of the first violation of Category "A", the student may voluntarily admit a code infraction to the Athletic Director and/or the Assistant Principal.
-In the case of a voluntary admission, the student's participation will be uninterrupted when it can be verified that he/she has been enrolled and is actively participating in a school recognized substance abuse program or other appropriate program.
+Within 72 hours, in the absence of verifiable evidence or before just cause suspicion of any violation, the student may voluntarily admit the infraction to the Athletic Director and /or the Assistant Principal.
+Participation will be uninterrupted when it can be verified that he/she has enrolled and is actively participating in a school recognized substance abuse program.
 The student must complete the program.
-A voluntarily admitted code violation will be counted as the first code violation and may be applied only once.
+A voluntarily admitted code violation may be applied only once.

-CATEGORY "A" VIOLATIONS:
+CATEGORY "A" VIOLATIONS